BU Innovator of the Year: ENG’s Theodore Moustakas

 Theodore Moustakas has won BU’s 2013 Innovator of the Year Award, recognizing a faculty member whose research and ideas have led to the formation of companies that benefit society at large.

-Jean Morrison, BU provost and chief academic officer, presented the award to the College of Engineering professor of electrical and computer engineering and College of Arts & Sciences professor of physics on July 16 at Tech, Drugs and Rock & Roll—the University’s annual networking event for those involved in university technology transfer in the Boston area.
+Jean Morrison, BU provost and chief academic officer, presented the award to the College of Engineering professor of electrical and computer engineering and professor of materials science and engineering, and College of Arts & Sciences professor of physics July 16 at Tech, Drugs and Rock & Roll—the University’s annual networking event for those involved in university technology transfer in the Boston area.

 Moustakas is the coinventor of the blue light-emitting diode (LED).
 His lab develops semiconductors for photonics and other applications.
 Moustakas is also the founder of RayVio Corp., a venture-backed company that makes ultraviolet LEDs, a compact, energy-efficient, durable, and environmentally friendly substitute for mercury lamps used in water purification and disinfection systems.